vguillou/splash-element/README.md

 # &lt;splash-element&gt;

-_A Polymer based Web-Component helping you to display a splash screen while your own Web-Component is getting ready_
+_A Polymer based Web-Component helping you to display a splash screen while your own Web-Component is getting ready._

-###What can you do with it ?
+## What can you do with it ?

-**&lt;splash-element&gt;** allows you to customize the transition with a Polymer's built-in effects, and lets you decide when it whould be played :
+**&lt;splash-element&gt;** allows you to customize the transition with a Polymer's built-in effects, and lets you decide when it should be played :
-* At once when your Web-Component is initialized
+* At once when your Web-Component is fully ready
-* After a given time (don't worry, if your Web-Component isn't initialized yet, the transition will be delayed until it is)
+* After a given time (don't worry, if your Web-Component isn't ready yet, the transition will be delayed until it is)
 * When your own Web-Component fires an event of your choosing
 * Or simply manually, whenever you see fit

 You can also rewind it, and listen to the end of the transition.

-###How can you do it ?
+## How can you do it ?

 Use a &lt;splash-element&gt; component and give it two child :
 * Your splash (it should be standard HTML5 markup), with the 'splash' class
 * Your Web-Component to prepare, with the 'element' class

-## Customize the transition
+###Customize the transition

 Simply set the 'transition' attribute to your splash and Web-Component with one of the following :
 * 'core-transition-fade' (default)